 Owners were promised huge profits, but most were left with two timeshares and mounting debts.
 The timeshare rescale scheme was nothing more than a scam designed to take money from unsuspecting customers who were desperate to get rid of their timeshare properties.

-In tactics still seen today, victims were lured to presentations with promises of prizes from scratchcards and subjected to hours of aggressive selling.
+In tactics still seen today, victims were Enticed to presentations with promises of prizes from scratchcards and subjected to hours of aggressive selling.
 Staff would even drive people to cash machines, where they were forced to withdraw money.

 Palmer’s activities may be no longer, but his tactics are still being used today!